This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 15. Maeko

-Check out the nifty food waste counter they have on their website—at the time of writing, they’ve converted nearly 13 million kg of food waste into usable compost.
+Check out the nifty food waste counter they have on their website—at the time of writing, they’ve converted more than 17 million kg of food waste into usable compost.

-Because they have a range of composters each with their own specifications, businesses of any size won’t have trouble finding the right one to match the amount of waste they produce.
+Because they have a range of composters each with their own specifications, businesses of any size won’t have trouble finding the one that will meet their needs.

 16. TotalCtrl